tnookut/Random-Word-Definition/README.md

   https://dictionaryapi.com/products/api-collegiate-dictionary

-This projects uses Random Word API to generate a random word and uses Merriam-Webster Dictionary API to get the definiton of the randomly generated word.
+This projects uses Random Word API to generate a random word and uses Merriam-Webster Dictionary API to get the definition of the randomly generated word.